 Keep in mind this itinerary still only covers a small part of a huge country.
-There’s also Kalimantan, Sulawesi, Sumba, West Java, East Timor, and so many more!
+There’s also Kalimantan, Sulawesi, Sumba, West Java, West Timor, and so many more!
 After the four months I’ve spent traveling around Indonesia I still feel I’ve barely scratched the surface, and my list just keeps getting longer!

 What are some of your favorite places in Indonesia?